← Back to ResourcesBreed Guides

 Buying makes sense if:

-• First-time Rottweiler owner — breeder mentorship + structured socialization + known parent temperaments dramatically reduce adoption risk for the breed
+• First-time Rottweiler owner: breeder mentorship, structured socialisation, and known parent temperaments dramatically reduce adoption risk for the breed

 • You specifically want a puppy AND no experienced adult Rottweiler in current Calgary rescues